This is our bumper guide to the best gay beaches in the world to inspire your next gaycation…get the Speedos ready!

 One of the best things about 12th Street beach is that it is located in one of Miami’s most exciting parks: Lummus Park.
 This sprawling green space is filled with volleyball courts, outdoor gyms, and more, meaning you’ll have no shortage of activities to enjoy on and around the beach.

-This gay hotspot in Miami is home to the annual Winter Party Festival and White Party as well as Miami Beach Pride.
+This gay hotspot in Miami is home to the annual Winter Party Festival, the Circuit Party, and the Miami Beach Pride.
 If you’re not planning to visit for one of these events, not to worry, as 12th Street beach is close to all manner of top bars and restaurants including the famous Palace Bar which sits just a couple of blocks away.